Skip to main content

 History

-The Native American Studies Minor was established in 1979, through the efforts of scholar and activist Ed Castillo (LuiseƱo-Cahuilla).
+The Native American Studies Minor was established in 1979, through the efforts of scholar and activist Edward Castillo (LuiseƱo-Cahuilla).
 Throughout his career, Castillo demonstrated a commitment to both scholarship and activism, which he saw as complementary approaches to the creation of a more informed and equitable society in California and the USA.
 At Sonoma State University, Castillo advocated for Native American Studies, taught classes on local Native American history and culture, and specialized in the impact of Spanish colonization on Native Americans in the 17th and 18th centuries.
+Ed Castillo directed the NAMS program, housed during his tenure, in the American Multicultural Studies Department (AMCS) in the School of Arts and Humanities.